JakubTabor/Data_augmentation_imbalance_data/README.md

 * In this case we balance our dataset making equal number of samples in both classes, but to **(class with higher number of samples)**
 ![](https://github.com/JakubTabor/Data_augmentation_imbalance_data/blob/main/Images/report_over_sampling.png)
 * We see that the score of class number 1 is much higher than lastly
+* And even we get better accuracy after model evaluation, than in our original imbalanced dataset